inasafe/inasafe-doc/docs/source/training/intermediate/osm/302-quality-assurance.rst

 24. When you see an error in your area of interest, the next step is to fix it.
 Click on the links to one of the editors (JOSM, Potlatch, or iD) to open this data in the editor.
-Not that to edit in JOSM you must have the JOSM Remote Control Enabled (as described in the :ref:`Tasking Manager section <quality-assurance-step-14>` above).
+Note that to edit in JOSM you must have the JOSM Remote Control Enabled (as described in the :ref:`Tasking Manager section <quality-assurance-step-14>` above).